Axione-Community/horus/doc/database.md

 - A profile is defined by the tuple (category, vendor, model) that is affected to a device.
 It allows to easily define a list of measures common to a group of devices (routers, switch, etc.)
 - Profiles and measures have a N:N relationship defined in the `profile_measures` table.

-## reports table

-This table keeps a list of ongoing polling jobs.
-When a report is received from an agent, the entry is removed if there was no error.
-Otherwise, the poll error is saved for inspection.
-Rows whose `requested_at` field is older than a defined delay are periodically removed by the dispatcher (parametrable via `--poll-error-retention-period` param).

 ## metric\_poll\_times table